One-Stop Shop HIV/AIDS Programs

 - Psychosocial support

-- Additional services to assist people with finances, food, housing, and transportation needs
+- Additional services to assist people with insurance, finances, food, housing, legal services, and

 Examples of Rural One-Stop Shop HIV/AIDS Programs:

 Health Services Center (HSC) is a community-based, nonprofit

 organization and medical clinic that provides healthcare services, education, and support to people living

 with HIV/AIDS and their families in rural communities of eastern Alabama.
 Case managers at HSC meet with

 clients prior to receiving medical care and provide support with HIV treatment, as well as ancillary support

 such as assistance with paying utility bills, gaining access to necessary HIV medications, and filling out

 applications for disability insurance.
 HSC is a Ryan White recipient and also provides mental health